DewitteRuben/customer-statement-processor/README.md

 3. **Access the Application**
    Once the services are running, visit [http://localhost:5173](http://localhost:5173) to use the application (default Vite endpoint).

+## Development

+In addition to running `npm install` in the `frontend/`, `backend/`, and root folders, ensure you also run `npm install` in the `shared/` folder to ensure all dependencies are properly installed.

 ## Running the Tests

 To run all tests for both the frontend and backend, use the command: `npm test`